Skip to main content

 Output to CSV $tools.CSVline

-This tool automatically formats values to CSV format and adds a newline, so in the result format, it is enough to list the necessary variables, and the output will be a valid CSV file, ready for import into Google Docs / Excel / and so on.
+This tool automatically formats values to CSV and adds a line break, so in the result format, it is enough to list the required variables, and the output will be a valid CSV file ready for import into Google Docs / Excel / etc.

 [% tools.CSVline(query, p1.serp.0.link, p2.title) %]